In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

 Karter Louis promotes aural advocacy with “SAFESEX.”

-Texas law requires that pregnant women get screened for sexually transmitted infections (STIs) during their first prenatal doctor's visit and...
+Texas law requires pregnant women get screened for (STIs) infections during their first prenatal doctor’s visit and again during their third

 Author Courtney Sheinmel imprints her teen readers with messages of sexual safety—and acceptance of people living with HIV.